 While it is commonly thought that Title IX applies solely to athletics, Title IX is much broader and provides protection from discrimination on the basis of sex, including sexual harassment, sexual assault, and sex-stereotyping.

 The United States Department of Education maintains an Office for Civil Rights (OCR), to enforce Title IX.

 Compliance with the law is the responsibility of all members of the Mount Holyoke community; the individuals listed below have primary responsibility for Title IX compliance at Mount Holyoke.

-The Dean of Students has the overall responsibility for the implementation of the Title IX program at Mount Holyoke College.
-The officer’s responsibilities include overseeing all complaints of sex discrimination along with identifying and addressing any patterns or systemic problems that arise during the review of such complaints and shares compliance responsibility.
+The Associate Dean of the College has the overall responsibility for the implementation of the Title IX program at Mount Holyoke College.
+The coordinator’s responsibilities include overseeing all complaints of sex discrimination along with identifying and addressing any patterns or systemic problems that arise during the review of such complaints and shares compliance responsibility.

-The Title IX Officer shares oversight of the College’s compliance with Title IX with Human Resources, the Dean of Faculty Office, and Compliance and Risk Management.
-The Title IX Officer oversees the use of grievance procedures as it pertains to the resolution of complaints of violation of Title IX.
+The Title IX Coordinator shares oversight of the College’s compliance with Title IX with Human Resources, the Dean of Faculty Office, and Compliance and Risk Management.
+The Title IX Coordinator oversees the use of grievance procedures as it pertains to the resolution of complaints of violation of Title IX.

 The Director of Human Resources serves as a deputy Title IX Coordinator for the College.
 Deputy Coordinator supports the grievance process when complaints between faculty, staff and/or students arise and to provide support for training, education and communication of College Title IX policies and procedures.

 The College has developed the following policies and procedures to resolve complaints of harassment based on sex:

 - For Students: Dean of Students - Sexual Misconduct Policy (please scroll to view the policy)